metaterminal/metaterminal.fyi/content/processor/_index.md

 ### Memory and Stack

 The instruction memory can contain up to 2^32 - 1 instructions (although this can be readily extended).
-The first entry in instruction memory is hardcoded to be 0 and should not be overwritten (or undefined behavior will be observed).
-The first instruction should be written to the instruction memory location 1.
+The first entry in instruction memory (address 0) is hardcoded to be 0 and should not be overwritten (or undefined behavior will be observed).
+The first instruction should be written to the instruction memory location +

 The stack contains 256 32-bit entries, placed at intervals of 4 words.
-Stack access must be word-aligned (that is, the stack pointer will access at multiples of 4.)
-If sp is not a multiple of 4, the value will get rounded down before access.
+Stack access is word-aligned (that is, the stack pointer will access at multiples of +) If sp is not a multiple of 4, the value will get rounded down to the nearest multiple of 4 before access.
 The stack pointer (x2) is initialized to 1020, which accesses the last (255th) entry.

 ### Pipelining and Branch Resolution